 Supervision

-Supervision is a self-care strategy for health professionals and the consumers and carer workforce employed in complex, busy practice settings.
+Supervision is also a self-care strategy for health professionals and the consumers and carer workforce who are employed in complex, busy health settings.
 Supervision is about You for You.

-Drawing upon the Schwartz Centre for Compassionate Care in Healthcare practice areas include:
+Drawing upon training from the Schwartz Centre for Compassionate Care in Healthcare and focused on staff and team wellbeing practice areas include:

 .
-Trauma (incl. adult survivors of childhood sexual abuse and their families)
+Trauma (incl. adult survivors of childhood sexual abuse)

 .
 Relationships